Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 ## Subsequent Sessions

-#### we will be looking at various applications of nonviolent communication in our lives.
+#### we will be looking at various applications of Nonviolent Communication in our lives.

 [53:00]
-**In session two**, I will be describing how nonviolent communication helps us to stay conscious of how we choose to live and how we can liberate ourselves from any cultural indoctrination that interferes with our living moment by moment in harmony with values of our own choosing.
+**In session two**, I will be describing how Nonviolent Communication helps us to stay conscious of how we choose to live and how we can liberate ourselves from any cultural indoctrination that interferes with our living moment by moment in harmony with values of our own choosing.
 In other words, session will show us how to live the life within ourselves.
 That mirrors the kind of world we want to live it.
 If we're not able to live within ourselves in a way that we choose.
 It will be very difficult for us to contribute to creating an outside world that is acting in harmony with our values.

 [53:52]
-**In session three**, I will be describing how nonviolent communication supports us to be honest with each other, without any criticism, without any blame, without insulting.
+**In session three**, I will be describing how Nonviolent Communication supports us to be honest with each other, without any criticism, without any blame, without insulting.
 So how we can be honest, by revealing what's alive in us, and what would make life more wonderful, but without ever using any criticism, or demands.

 [54:22]
 **In session four**, we'll be looking at how to empathically connect with other people's messages.
 Now by empathic connection, be referring to how do we see what's alive and other people? what would make their life more wonderful?
 How do we connect with them in that way, regardless of how they communicate.
-That's one of the things that people value very much about nonviolent communication.
+That's one of the things that people value very much about Nonviolent Communication.
 It doesn't require the other person's cooperation for us to reach this connection where everybody's needs can get met.
 Compassionate giving our ability to hear what's alive and people and what would make life more wonderful for them, regardless of how they communicate greatly opens up the possibilities that we can resolve any conflict without violence.

 [55:19]
-**In session five**, we'll be looking at how nonviolent communication supports our ability to get our needs for love met in intimate relationships.
+**In session five**, we'll be looking at how Nonviolent Communication supports our ability to get our needs for love met in intimate relationships.

 **In session six**, we'll be looking at how we experience authority and how we exercise authority.
 How we do this by seeing people in authority as offers of nurturing not as controllers and we *will see how this applies*: